 Lisbon taxis are super cheap compared to cabs in other European capitals, and you’ll recognise them by their black and turquoise livery.
 Uber is also available in Lisbon, but if you’d prefer not to use it, other apps like Cabify are also available (you can get €6 free credit when you sign up with our link).

 If you decide to stay at the airport or in town, it’s unlikely that you’ll be heading back to your hotel once you reach the conference.
 Pop the following in your bag: after all, it’s better to have something and not use it, than not have something and need it.

 Definitely not outdated.
 You’ll be surprised at how often people still ask for cards.
 It’s much sleeker than scribbling your name down on a scrap of paper, or quickly trying to add someone to LinkedIn with a poor Wi-Fi connection.
-If you don’t have any cards already, you can quickly whip some up at Moo.com.
+If you don’t have any cards already, you can quickly whip some up at Moo.com (follow our link and get 20% off your first order).
 Patrick Bateman, eat your heart out.

 Live-tweeting, selfie-snapping, and instant-messaging: Web Summit is hard work for your phone’s battery!
 Pop a portable charger in your pocket and you won’t need to interrupt your networking session to plug in.

 Although the queues for food aren’t too bad, it’s always a good idea to have a cereal bar on hand – especially if you’re lining up for an event for 90 minutes.
 If you’re on a gluten free, vegan, paleo or other strict diet, we recommend packing lunch too.